lgagamel/Portfolio_Hyeonsup_Lim/README.md

 # 🚀 Hyeonsup Lim – Transportation Data Scientist

-I'm a data scientist with a Ph.D. in Transportation Engineering and an M.S. in Statistics, passionate about using **modeling**, **data processing automation**, and **tool development** to solve real-world problems in freight, mobility, and connected vehicle systems.
+I'm a transportation data scientist with a Ph.D. in Transportation Engineering and an M.S. in Statistics, passionate about using **modeling**, **data processing automation**, and **tool development** to solve real-world problems in freight, mobility, and connected vehicle systems.
 My work combines rigorous ML methods with hands-on implementation to support decision-making for government and industry.

 📫 **Email**: hslim8211@gmail.com
 📍 **Location**: Buford, GA | Permanent U.S. Resident